Hamburger Cross Icon

 Overview

 This collector queries the PagerDuty REST API on a daily cron schedule to gather on-call schedule, escalation policy, and service data.
-It discovers the PagerDuty service ID from the component's pagerduty/service-id meta annotation (set via lunar catalog component --meta pagerduty/service-id <id>, typically by a company-specific cataloger) or accepts an explicit service_id input for static org-wide cases.
+It discovers the PagerDuty service ID from the component's pagerduty/service-id meta annotation (set via lunar catalog component --meta pagerduty/service-id <id>, typically by a company-specific cataloger), accepts an explicit service_id input for static org-wide cases, or — with backstage_discovery enabled — reads the service ID straight from the repo's catalog-info.yaml annotation.
 Results are written to the .oncall category in a tool-agnostic format, so the same oncall policy works regardless of whether the data comes from PagerDuty, OpsGenie, or another provider.

 Collected Data